We’re blessed with some stunning golf courses in the UK, but arguably the jewel in the crown is the West Lancashire coast.

 Within close driving distance of Hurlston Hall and Shaw Hall holiday parks are five of the top 100 courses in Britain and Ireland.
 You’re just a short car journey away from Southport and Ainsdale, Hillside, Formby, West Lancashire and the iconic Royal Birkdale, it’s truly a golfer’s paradise.

-If you’re a regular visitor to your holiday home, there’s even the opportunity to consider membership at one of these prestigious clubs.
+If you’re a regular visitor to your static caravan, there’s even the opportunity to consider membership at one of these prestigious clubs.
 It’s links golf at its finest, with picturesque coastal views, holes set within the rough wild of the dunes and the chance to walk the same fairways as the biggest names in the game.

 Here are the top five courses:

 Nine-time Open Championship venue, Royal Birkdale, could be just a ten-minute drive from your Willerby home front door.
 A short trip from Hurlston Hall park and you could be teeing it up where the likes of ‘the King’ Arnold Palmer, Padraig Harrington and Tom Watson won major titles.

 The 2019 British Masters venue, Hillside, may be more to your liking.
 Known as an underrated gem, but living in the shadow of its neighbour, Royal Birkdale, means it doesn’t get the attention it deserves.
 However, next year it will welcome one of the poster boys of Team Europe’s 2018 Ryder Cup victory and Southport native, Tommy Fleetwood, and a host of other international stars.
 You could be there to witness events and enjoy the luxury of being just 15 minutes from home.